Keep Up With Us

 2. Summer Events Kick Off

 We pack June and the rest of our summer calendar full of not-to-miss festivals, competitions and events.
 It’s part of what makes us the most social mountain town and, of course, the most fun!
-Grab the whole family and be sure not to miss the first events of the summer, WAVE: Light + Water+ Sound, May 30-June 2, and the Gold Panning Championships, June 14-15.
+Grab the whole family and be sure not to miss one of the first events of the summer, the Gold Panning Championships, June 14-15.
 Head over to the Breckenridge Sunday Farmers Market, June 16, 23 and 30 (every Sunday starting June 16) to pick up fresh produce, homegrown items, artist crafts and creations, listen to live music, take in beautiful scenery and more!

 Father’s Day in Breckenridge: